 North Highlands Pedestrian Accident Lawyer

-Pedestrian accidents are, unfortunately, a common occurrence in and around North Highlands.
+Unfortunately, Pedestrian accidents are common in and around North Highlands.
 For example, a woman was fatally hit by an SUV at Elkhorn Boulevard and Walerga Road in North Highlands.
 The SUV was reportedly traveling eastbound on Elkhorn Boulevard when it struck the woman, according to Fox 40 News.
-Another tragic example was a man in a wheelchair who was struck by a car at the intersection of Watt and Myrtle Avenues, according to Fox 40 News.
+Another tragic example was a man in a wheelchair who was hit by a car at the intersection of Watt and Myrtle Avenues.

-A report from the Governors Highway Safety Association revealed that fatal accidents involving pedestrians are up twenty-two percent from 2014 to 2016, according to ABC 10.
-This dramatic increase in pedestrian deaths has been described as “unprecedented.”
+A report from the Governors Highway Safety Association revealed that fatal accidents involving pedestrians were up twenty-two percent from 2014 to 2016, according to ABC 10.
+This dramatic increase in pedestrian deaths has been described as "unprecedented."

 Nationally, the numbers are not much better.
-For example, the LA Times reported that pedestrian deaths increased by close to ten percent, which would represent the largest year-to-year increase in fatalities since federal officials began tracking the figure 40 years ago.
-According to the National Highway Traffic Safety Association (NHTSA), more than 78,000 pedestrians were hit by a vehicle.
-They suffered traumatic injuries, and close to 5000 pedestrian accidents result in death each year.Causes of Pedestrian Accidents in North Highlands
+For example, the LA Times reported that pedestrian deaths increased by nearly ten percent, representing the largest year-to-year increase in fatalities since federal officials began tracking the figure 40 years ago.
+According to the National Highway Traffic Safety Association (NHTSA), more than 78,000 pedestrians were hit by vehicles and suffered traumatic injuries, and nearly 5,000 pedestrian accidents result in deaths yearly.Causes of Pedestrian Accidents in North Highlands

 Drivers (along with pedestrians) have a legal obligation to comply with the rules of the road.
-Failing to follow the rules can have devastating consequences in accidents involving a vehicle and a pedestrian.
+Failing to follow the rules can devastate vehicle and pedestrian accidents.
 When a driver is negligent, these awful accidents could be attributed to one of the following: